eshan-sud/Banking_Management_System/README.md

 <img width="434" alt="Screenshot 2023-11-18 134726" src="https://github.com/eshan-sud/bank-management-system/assets/113531303/057cc9b0-4e39-4dec-96af-a4c1ee5a635b">

-Introducing a GUI-based Bank Management System designed for cusotmers of a bank and their admins to maintain and manage records
+Introducing a GUI-based Bank Management System designed for customers of a bank and their admins to maintain and manage records.

 Built using Java programming lanaguage, Object Oriented Programming and file handling.